marcessz/Complex-Networks/README.md

 ## Stability of the networks

+Since the network models generate random graphs, the question naturally comes up: How robust are the graph metrics of the fitted models with fixed parameters?
+We have analyzed the sensitivity of the models on six different-sized graphs from different domains, the chosen networks are detailed in the table below.
+For each of these six real networks, we fitted each network model and then generated 30 graph instances with each model using the previously fitted parameter settings.
+For the sensitivity analysis, we studied the distribution of the graph measurements of the graph instances.

 | Domain           | Name                                 | Size   | Number of edges |
 |------------------|--------------------------------------|--------|-----------------|
 | Social           | ca-AstroPh (Leskovec et al., 2007)   | 17,903 | 196,972         |